ahmedxomar101/Image-Classifier/README.md

     pip install cudatoolkit==8.0 -c pytorch
     ```
 ### Data Pre-Processing
-You could work on the [flowers dataset](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz) or any other one but note that the dataset must be labeled and divided in folders where each folder is named by its class number.
+You could work on the [flowers dataset](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz) or any other one but note that the dataset must be labeled and divided in folders where each folder is named by its class **number**.

 **Example**